MUKESH-NANI-IT/MyBlogs/clbmh612g0015fwnvhi7tdd6n.md

 ### **Learn to use design software**:

-such as Adobe Photoshop, Illustrator, and InDesign.
+Such as Adobe Photoshop, Illustrator, and InDesign.
 These are industry-standard tools that are essential for any graphic designer

 ### **Stay organized**: